 The real turning point came when I secured a place in a shelter in Earl’s Court and was assigned a caseworker and a solicitor through a charity called Glass Door.
 From there, I was able to stop running and apply for asylum.

 I left the shelter to spend Christmas with a friend and found myself homeless again.
-This time though, I was temporarily taken to St Mungo’s and offered a place in the Micro Rainbow International (MRI) house only a week later.
+This time though, I was temporarily taken to St Mungo’s and offered a place in the Micro Rainbow house only a week later.
 I was amazed by how quickly it happened and am so thankful I did not have to wait long for accommodation.

-I’m currently the newest person in the MRI house, and feel like I belong at last.
+I’m currently the newest person in the Micro Rainbow house, and feel like I belong at last.
 In the house, you find members of your own community – people who respect each other and are on the same life journey.
 Although we may not really know each other, we’re from the same LGBTI community and are a family.